DiscordStyles/DarkMatter/README.md

 # Dark Matter
 A cold, dark & frosty theme.
-> This is a remake of the original Dark Matter theme by [cosmicsalad](http://github.com/cosmicsalad/) AKA Hammock.
+> This is a remake of the original Dark Matter theme by [cosmicsalad](http://github.com/cosmicsalad/).

 ![Preview](https://i.imgur.com/xSG96qa.png)